ingenious/async-methods/README.md

 *fn can be a normal function (synchronous operations) or a generator (asynchronous operations)*

-*Filter can be applies to objects as well as arrays
+*Filter can be applied to objects and other entitites as well as arrays

 ```